ESOP vs Equity Ownership

 ESOPs (Employee Stock Options)

-• Taxation at exercise: When you exercise your ESOPs (i.e., buy company shares at the strike price), you incur a capital gains tax.
-The tax is calculated based on the difference between the fair market value of the shares on the date of exercise and the strike price.
+• At exercise: When you exercise ESOPs (i.e., buy shares at a predetermined price), the difference between the fair market value and strike price is taxable as a capital gain.

 Equity (Direct Stock Ownership)